-Macduff-Duncan, C.R. & Davies, G. (1995) - Managing Seismic Exploration in a Near-shore Environmentally Sensitive Area, Offshore Europe Conference, Aberdeen, Scotland, 5-8 September 1995
+Macduff-Duncan, C R. & Davies, G. (1995) - Managing Seismic Exploration in a Near-shore Environmentally Sensitive Area, Offshore Europe Conference, Aberdeen, Scotland, 5-8 September 1995

-Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) 1 physical stru same densit ictures have been discove y as water and do not con out sound detection and use of sound by aquatic invertebrates.
-Organisms may detect in aquatic invertebrates which would be expected to be stimulated by the prestain air cavities which might function like a fish bladder in responding to pressure essure" component of the sound wave. ssure component of sound.
-Marine invertebrates (i.e. porifora, bryozoans and ascidians) are at the by currents of distance from or water particle motion wh frequencies by detecting the "particle motion" component of the sound field .
+Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status Number Subilission Kegulauon (To be completed by NOPSEMA) 1 physical stru same densit Benthic Fauna: Very little is known about sound detection and use of sound by aquatic invertebrates.
+Organisms may detect sound by sensing either the 'particle motion' or pressure component (or both) however no physical structures have been discovered in aquatic invertebrates which would be expected to be stimulated by the pressure component of sound.
+Marine invertebrates (i.e. porifora, bryozoans and ascidians) are at the same density as water and do not contain air cavities which might function like a fish bladder in responding to pressure (i.e. trauma due to rapid pressure changes).
+On this basis, no impacts to benthic fauna in the MSS area are expected from the sound "pressure" component of the sound wave. by currents of distance from or water particle motion wh frequencies by detecting the "particle motion" component of the sound field .
 Manich occur close to the sound source.
-These hair cells may allow for the sensing conly aquatic invertebrates located in close proximity may be affected or detect noted at seabed locations. of near-by prey or predators or help with local navigation.
-Water particle m otion falls off rapidly with alopods) have specialised organs called statocysts for determining equilibrium ar nd ascidians present in the Lightning MSS area do not contain statocysts. nd in some cases linear or angular acceleration which may be affected by marine sound .
+These hair cells may allow for the sensing only aquatic invertebrates located in close proximity may be affected or detect noted at seabed locations. of near-by prey or predators or help with local navigation.
+Water particle m otion falls off rapidly with alopods) have specialised organs called statocysts for determining equilibrium a nd ascidians present in the Lightning MSS area do not contain statocysts. nd in some cases linear or angular acceleration which may be affected by marine sound .
 Benthic looking at po ossible acoustic impacts fr s to sound impacts on ascidians, bryozoans or porifora.
-Most studies into aquatic om seismic sources to (glass) sponge (i.e. porifora) feeding characteristics, identi r, a much lower SEL than a seismic acoustic array. benthic fauna in the region and the distance between acoustic array and the sea lerefore considered to be acceptable and ALARP. floor, no impacts to benthic fauna are expected with acoustic impacts from n MSS activities.
+Most studies into aquatic om seismic sources to (glass) sponge (i.e. porifora) feeding characteristics, ident r, a much lower SEL than a seismic acoustic array.
+On the basis of the known anatomy of benthic fauna in the region and the distance between acoustic array and the seafloor, no impacts to benthic fauna are expected with acoustic impacts from MSS activities.
+Aco impact and risk to benthic fauna are therefore considered to be acceptable and ALARP. n MSS activities.
 Acoustic reported to include commercial fishing (demersal trawl), habitat degradation by p llowing should be observed: ollution and coastal development and invasive marine species .
-With res pect to these possible Lightning MS SS EP Section 5.3.1 (Inva sive Marine Species) provides controls to be adopted during MSS activities to re- duce IMS introduction to acceptable and ALARP conditions; Lightning Ms SS EP Section 5.7 (non-re outine incidents) deals with incidents which are pelagic in nature and will not impa act on benthic fauna (considered acceptable and ALARP); "a Additionally as the survey does not co ntact the seabed no physical impacts or disturbances are anticipated (considered acceptable and ALARP).
+With res pect to these possible Lightning Ms SS EP Section 5.3.1 (Inva sive Marine Species) provides controls to be adopted during MSS activities to re duce IMS introduction to acceptable and ALARP conditions; Lightning Ms SS EP Section 5.7 (non-re outine incidents) deals with incidents which are pelagic in nature and will not impa act on benthic fauna (considered acceptable and ALARP); Additionally as the survey does not co ntact the seabed no physical impacts or disturbances are anticipated (considered acceptable and ALARP).